 A person convicted of possession of one of the listed items could honestly answer “no” to question 11(e) but a conviction will appear to the FBI during their background search for the ATF.
 Whether or not the ATF decides the conviction is proof of someone having an addiction is entirely up to the reviewer.

 So, if you’re wondering “Can you get a concealed carry permit with a misdemeanor?” or “Can you buy a gun with a dismissed misdemeanor?” — The answer is generally yes.
 A misdemeanor drug charge should not hold you back from purchasing or owning a firearm.

 Domestic violence is a different story.
 A Class A misdemeanor conviction for domestic violence bars an individual under federal law from possessing or owning a firearm.

 If you want to take a deeper dive, check out these Texas gun rights explained by a Texas gun lawyer.
 Ronnie Yeates is also a licensed firearms manufacturer and regularly attends ATF and FBI seminars.

 Learn more about your Texas gun rights from Thiessen Law Firm

-If you’re facing gun rights issues or if you simply have questions about your gun rights, please don’t hesitate to contact us.
-Give us a call at 713-864-9000, or you request a consultation online.
+If you’re facing gun rights issues or if you simply have questions about your gun rights, please don’t hesitate to contact us by submitting an online form today.

 Other Helpful Articles from Thiessen Law Firm: